1. basic issues

 Accordingly, for companies with 100-500 employees (or equivalent financial value), there may be rules that make it optional to have co‑determination with 3 groups in these companies.
 For these companies to have such co‑determination, voting is needed: by the population or by the employees.

-D.1 Voting by the population:
+Voting by the population:

-D.2 Voting by employees of the company concerned:
+Voting by the employees:

-Either until rejection or in case of success until the introduction of this co‑determination, including the election of the BoM:
+Either until rejection or in case of success until the introduction of this co‑determination, including the election of the BoM: The initiators are protected from dismissal, and the company must not transfer its headquarters to another state.

 E. additional points

-E.1 Profit of a company: The SB decides on how the profit of a company is used.
+- Profit of a company: The SB decides on how the profit of a company is used.

-E.2 Increase or decrease of capital (e.g. issue of new shares): For this majorities are necessary in the SB and the shareholders' meeting.
+- Increase or decrease of capital (e.g. issue of new shares): For this majorities are necessary in the SB and the shareholders' meeting.

-E.3: Relocation of the headquarters of a company to an other state: For this majorities are necessary in the SB and the shareholders' meeting.
+- Relocation of the headquarters of a company to an other state: For this majorities are necessary in the SB and the shareholders' meeting.